cancervariants/fusion-representation/docs/source/index.rst

    representatives from multiple professional societies.
 However, this draft has not yet been evaluated for formal endorsement by any professional society.
 Community alignment status is organized on GitHub and summarized at :ref:`feedback`.
+   We will also submit a manuscript to endorsing organizations.

 The Gene Fusion Guidelines are a collection of recommendations for the precise representation of gene fusions, assembled by a cross-consortia initiative between members of the `Clinical Genome (ClinGen) Somatic Cancer Clinical Domain Working Group <https://clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_,